Eckankar/IsaacCurrentBuild/README.md

 # Installation

-Download the source code and compile it with Visual Studio, or download the binary file.
+Download the source code and compile it with Visual Studio, or [download the binary file](https://github.com/Eckankar/IsaacCurrentBuild/releases).

+# Usage

+Run the program, and it'll output to console the current build information.

+Note for if you're testing it out: The program automatically closes itself.
+(To allow for better integration with bots or whatnot.)
+If you need it to stay open, run it from the console.

 # Known limitations